 The nineteenth century was like a salmon rush on both coasts; by 1805, Lewis and Clark had made note of the Pacific Northwest bounty.
 The Atlantic coast salmon industry rolled out the first of many salmon canneries in 1840 ; by 1866, the Columbia River basin (bordering Oregon and Washington) had its first cannery.
-By 1883, there were nearly 40 on the Columbia.
-The white man’s lust for salmon in Washington’s pre-state era prompted concerns for the subsistence diet of neighboring Indian tribes, resulting in government-mandated protections.
+By 1883, there were over 50 on the Columbia.
+The white man's lust for salmon in Washington's pre-state era prompted concerns for the subsistence diet of neighboring Indian tribes, resulting in government-mandated protections.
 In 1855, territorial governor Isaac Stevens signed the The Treaty of Point No Point, a declaration of native rights to fish and process salmon:

 The right of taking fish at usual and accustomed grounds and stations is further secured to said Indians, in common with all citizens of the United States; and of erecting temporary houses for the purposes of curing; together with the privilege of hunting on open and unclaimed lands.